YOUR STORY BEGINS WITH A MILESTONE

 - Personal Accident Insurance

-- Group equipment porter up to 20kg.
-If you have more than 20kg, it will be divided among the team members.
-If you don't want to carry any weight, you can hire another porter; this service is not included in this program.
+- Group equipment carrying 20kg.
+If you have more than 20kg, it will be divided among the team members – if you don't want to carry weight, you can hire another porter, a service not included in this program.

 - Hotel in Mendoza before or after the expedition